-Founded in 1951, the Distinguished Alumni Awards recognize individuals who have achieved professional and personal successes, who have shown their loyalty to Drury University, and demonstrated exemplary service to their community.
+Founded in 1951, the Distinguished Alumni Awards recognize individuals who have achieved professional and personal successes, and demonstrated exemplary service to their community.

 Distinguished Alumni Award for Lifetime Achievement

 Editor’s note: This past summer, Earl Hackett sat down with us to talk about his incredible life story.
 Before he could accept his award, Earl passed away on Oct.
 7, 2021.
 To honor that time together, we’ve kept his words just as he spoke them.